 produces one or several stems, slender but tall and erect, that branch towards the top.
 They bear long, thin, linear leaves at alternate intervals.
 Lower leaves may be narrowly lanceolate - slightly wider towards the base.
 Leaf margins may be partly folded up along the axis, and while usually entire, they occasionally have a few small, well-separated teeth.

-Flowers are composed of four purplish sepals, and four larger pink petals, which are narrow at the attachment point (the claw), and much wider above.
-Prominent purple veins run through the petals, branching from the base.
+Flowers are composed of four purplish sepals, and four larger pink ot purple petals, which are narrow at the attachment point (the claw), and much wider above.
+Darker purple veins run through the petals, branching from the base.
 The flower center contains a group of anthers, projecting out just a short distance.
 This species generally blooms quite late in the season, extended by rainfall well into the fall.